 List of Ingredients

-Here are the key ingredients needed to make the perfect chicken satay with peanut dipping sauce:
+Here's what you need to make the perfect chicken satay with peanut dipping sauce:

 Fresh Coriander: The addition of fresh coriander gives both the marinade and the dipping sauce an added depth of flavor, and that striking color!
 Don't skimp on the coriander, it really makes a difference to the flavor.
 For this recipe, we use both the leaves and the stalks.